DataFire/Integrations/integrations/generated/evetech/README.md

     * items `integer`: type integer

 ### post_universe_ids
 Resolve a set of names to IDs in the following categories: agents, alliances, characters, constellations, corporations factions, inventory_types, regions, stations, and systems.
 Only exact matches will be returned.
-All names searched for are cached for 12 hours.
+All names searched for are cached for 12 hours

 ---
 Alternate route: `/dev/universe/ids/`